dp250f/DellCommandUpdate_MCC/README.md

 -Look for the Dell Command Update CLI

--Unpack the appropriate ZIP or CAB file containing the catalog for the machine, taking into account piloting and model specific catalogs
+-Optionally download and unpack the appropriate ZIP or CAB file containing the catalog for the machine, taking into account piloting and model specific catalogs

 -Check if a MCC server is configured and if so, modify the baseLocation attribute to point it towards the MCC server for downloads